 Winter maintenance practices for newly installed sod somewhat differs from that of any other installation season—there’s no mowing and very little irrigation required.
 When installing, you may want to pull the seams a little closer together than normal to protect it from colder temperatures as demonstrated in the pictures below.

 Even though the grass is dormant, you will want to water it and keep it moist.
 The root system is not actively growing during dormancy, but water is still needed to keep the first two inches of the soil surface moist.
 As previously mentioned, a protective coating of water allows for temperatures to freeze the water in place of the grass.
 About 0.25 inches of water a week should be enough.
 Irrigate immediately after laying the new sod.
 Lastly, you do not need to fertilize during winter installation.
 It is better to wait until spring to make fertilizer applications when the grass is actively growing.
 Your grass is in dormancy, so it is unable to absorb any nutrients at this time.
 The fertilizer nutrients will just sit in the soil without bringing about any benefits to your lawn.
 It will serve as a waste of money and time as well as potentially causing run-off into your ponds and drains when it rains.
+Once it starts to green up around the beginning of spring, however, we recommend applying a bottle of Lawnifi® Grow to your newly installed sod because it has plant-available phosphorus in it.
+As your grass starts to establish, phosphorus is what it needs.
+Then in late March and early April, we recommend applying the Lawnifi Spring Fertilizer Box.
 If you follow these tips after installing sod in the winter, your warm season sod will green up really well in the spring.

 Below are some images and footage of sod being installed in the winter during its dormancy period.
 You can see a forklift that carries the sod to different locations throughout the property for convenience while installers grab the sod and lay it across the soil.
 As previously mentioned, seams should be placed tightly next to each other to help build a protective barrier against the cold.